9 Activities and Exercises for a Brilliant Innovation Workshop

 • Then, get each pair to share back with the rest of the group.

-As a facilitator, you should try to categorise the reflections to reinforce what is being said.
+As a facilitator, you should group similar reflections to reinforce important themes.

 Next step planning - Innovation workshop